-Due to limited space, traffic volume and transit operations, Columbia Pike cannot accommodate extensive bicycling facilities, therefore convenient routes on parallel secondary streets are a safer, more practical alternative.
-Arlington County’s Department of Environmental Services plans to create two bike boulevards parallel to Columbia Pike – along 9th Street South and 12th Street South.
-Features of the routes, include:
+Due to limited space, traffic volume and transit operations, Columbia Pike cannot accommodate extensive bicycling facilities; therefore, convenient routes on parallel secondary streets are a safer, more practical alternative.
+Arlington’s Department of Environmental Services plans to create two bike boulevards, approximately 4.3 miles long, parallel to Columbia Pike – along 9th Street South and 12th Street South.
+Features of the bike boulevards include:

 - Enhanced on‐street route, some new street and trail links

 - New signage, pavement markings and crosswalks

 County staff will work closely with the local residential and business communities to ensure that these routes also meet the needs of the area neighborhoods.
 Get the latest construction information.

 - South Walter Reed Drive and 9th Street South

 - South Walter Reed Drive and 12th Street South

 - South Glebe Road and 9th Street South

 - South George Mason Drive and 13th Street South

 The proposed projects should significantly improve pedestrian safety, including people walking to and from Randolph Elementary School, Patrick Henry Elementary School, Columbia Pike Library, Arlington Career Center, and Arlington Transit (ART) and Metrobus stops.